The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 ## Arm’s Length

-Although not a support ability, this role action prevents you from being knocked back for 6 seconds (120 second cooldown for the ability).
+Although not a support ability, this role action prevents you from being knocked back for six seconds (120 second cooldown for the ability).
 There are some mechanics where this will not prevent the knockback effect, but it is useful for preventing knockbacks in a lot of situations.
 Since this is a role action, it can be used during a dance if need be.

 ## Second Wind

-Second wind is a useful self heal oGCD that is on a 120 second cooldown.
-At current 5.2 BiS, it heals for about 14k non-crit (approximately 12% of your max hp).
+Second Wind is a useful self-heal oGCD that is on a 120 second cooldown.
+At 5.2 BiS, it heals for about 14k non-crit (approximately 12% of your max HP).
 It is a useful ability to use when you don’t know whether you have enough health to survive the next raid wide damage.
 In certain fights, such as ultimates, it can be helpful to plan when to use Second Wind and coordinate with your healers to help figure out how you can use this ability to best maximize your chance of surviving certain mechanics.

 ## Peloton